fallinginenigma/fallinginenigma.github.io/_posts/2021-05-31-notes-build-blog.markdown

 ---
 layout: toc-post
-title: "Notes on Move 37 development"
+title: "How did I build this website?"
 categories: [meta]
 tags: [meta]
 canonical_url: https://fallinginenigma.github.io/notes-build-blog/
 ---

-I had a rough idea about the way the website should look (Insert the picture here)
+I had a rough idea on how the site should look like.
+I wanted it to have a light and minimal theme like [Castel&#39;s Blog](castel.dev), after some searching I found Solarised theme [here](https://gist.github.com/nicolashery/5765395).
+The site was built using Jekyll and [Henry](https://github.com/kaushikgopal/henry-jekyll).
+Found this theme on reddit and his ideology and the implementation of features such as side notes and [Tufte CSS](https://edwardtufte.github.io/tufte-css/).
+I used GitHub Pages to host and Jekyll as the Static Site Generator to build `Move 37`.
+With little proficiency in CSS, Javascript, Ruby, and HTML, I use the help of some kind friends, reddit, lot of documentation on Github Pages, and Cursor.
+I started using Cursor in 2025, using AI to build features and correct the layouts.

+I want to thank my friends: Satvik Ambati and Vivek Amirisetty for helping me figure many things and being patient when I was learning and fixing things over midnight Discord calls.

+I started off in 2021 with:

-## Adding Table of Contents to the posts
+## Table of Contents (TOC) to the posts

 As easy as writing `{:toc}` at the top of the Markdown file.
 Jekyll and Markdown have an automatic creation for table of contents.

 [Kramdown Documentation for Automatic “Table of Contents” Generation](https://kramdown.gettalong.org/converter/html.html#:~:text=of%20the%20document.-,Automatic%20%E2%80%9CTable%20of%20Contents%E2%80%9D%20Generation,-kramdown%20supports%20the)

-## Implementing spyscroll
+## Implementing spyscroll for the TOC

 Step 1 for implementing the Spyscroll feature, that I really loved from the castel.dev, was to automatically generate a table of contents.